Agrichemical spraying

 What types of chemical spraying are there?

 Some herbicides, such as glyphosate, kill weeds on application and leave no residue in the soil.
-Others, called residue herbicides, can continue to be effective for some time after application because they persist in the soil.
+Others, called residual herbicides, can continue to be effective for some time after application because they persist in the soil.
+You must take care with residual herbicides.
+Due to their longevity in soil, they can have an impact on seedlings that are subsequently planted.

 Spot spraying

-If your planted area is smaller in size, you might want to do pre-plant spot spraying.
+If your planted area is small, you might want to do pre-plant spot spraying.
 This allows you to spot spray at the intended planting density.
 It also uses less chemical and reduces the risk of spray drift.

-With some chemicals, you may be able to spot spray and plant the next day, while others will require time for the vegetation to die off and be visible.
-Be careful to ensure correct spot size is maintained as more chemical on a smaller spot will have a higer concentration.
+With some chemicals, you can spot spray and plant the next day, while others will need time for the vegetation to die off and be visible.
+A residual herbicide may remain in the soil for some time, so you’ll need to delay planting.
+Ensure that you take note of the withholding period (the period between spraying and planting) for any chemical that’s used.
+Be careful to ensure correct spot size is maintained as more chemical on a smaller spot will have a higher concentration.

-Aerial spraying is effective and time efficient for higher density planting and larger planting areas.
-It can be done by helicopter or machine on flat terrain.
-It’s a useful form of spraying to knock down vegetation quickly on unproductive pastoral land.
-Keep an eye on your soil and monitor for other environmental impacts – you may suffer soil or surface erosion, dried out ground and reduced survivability.
+Blanket spraying is effective and time efficient for higher density planting and larger planting areas.
+On some planting sites, it can be done using a knapsack sprayer.
+On very large sites, it can be done by helicopter, or machine on flat terrain.
+It’s a useful form of spraying to knock down vegetation quickly on unproductive pastoral land or cutover forestry land.

 Identify the different land uses on neighbouring property.
-For example, if there are adjacent horticultural properties, aerial spraying of herbicides will require extra planning and supervision.
+For example, if there are adjacent horticultural properties, aerial spraying of herbicides will need extra planning and supervision.

 One of the biggest considerations when using chemicals is time.
-If you do not get the timing right, you can lose money as your spraying may be less effective.
+If you do not get the timing right, you can lose money as your treatment will be less effective.
+This can vary depending on the method used, but in most instances, herbicides should be applied during the growing season.
+Familiarise yourself with the plant being treated, the chemical being used, and the method you intend to use.

 Other than time, there are several things you need to think about, including: